- Research at Western

 - Basic research assistance – undergraduate degree – starts at HEW Level 5 Step 1 (example of tasks might be: photocopying, document searching, filing and sorting, data entry, literature searching under direction, preparation of annotated bibliography).

-- Research Assistants with an Honours degree or equivalent would start at HEW Level 5 Step 3 (examples of tasks might be: literature searching under supervision, preparation of critical readings of literature, data collection under supervision, data analysis under supervision).
+- Research Assistant – Honours degree or equivalent – generally start at HEW Level 5 Step 3 (examples of tasks might be: literature searching under supervision, preparation of critical readings of literature, data collection under supervision, data analysis under supervision).

-- Senior Research Assistant – Masters Degree or equivalent – generally start at HEW Level 6 Step 1 (the equivalence may be other postgraduate qualifications or significant professional experience that assists the project in achieving a high level of success).
+- Research Officer – Masters degree or equivalent – generally start at HEW Level 6 Step 1 (the equivalence may be other postgraduate qualifications or significant professional experience that assists the project in achieving a high level of success).

-- Senior Research Assistant or Research Associate – PhD or equivalent – generally start at Level 6 Step 4 or, depending on experience, could start at Level 7 Step 1.
-At these middle levels, research assistants often make intellectual contributions to the project: providing critical readings of literature, identifying methodological issues, and making insights into data analysis.
+- Research Officer or Senior Research Officer – PhD or equivalent – generally start at HEW Level 6 Step 4 or, depending on experience, could start at Level 7 Step 1.
+At these middle levels, research officers often make intellectual contributions to the project: providing critical readings of literature, identifying methodological issues, and making insights into data analysis.
 Researchers should discuss acknowledging that contribution beyond the traditional footnoted 'thanks' – see Research Code of Practice for further information.

 The CI is responsible for managing funds received for the project and ensuring that there is budget provision for travel before incurring travel expenditure.